News & Events

 What value does the REU program provide for students?

-Equips them with the skills and confidence to handle complex professional challenges.
-It looks awesome on a resume or grad school application, and the connections they make with mentors and peers can lead to exciting opportunities down the road.
+Equips them with the skills and confidence to handle professional challenges.
+It looks awesome on a resume or grad school application, and the connections they make with peers can lead to exciting opportunities down the road.

 What value do you get from being a mentor for the REU program?

 Being a mentor for the REU program is incredibly rewarding.
-It gives me the chance to share my knowledge and experiences, but more importantly, I get to learn from the fresh perspectives and curiosity that students bring.
+It gives me the chance to share my knowledge and experiences, but just as importantly, I learn from the fresh perspectives and curiosity the students bring.
+Every mentorship experience teaches me something new.

 What will your REU students be working on specifically?